ARMmbed/utest/README.md

 1. `greentea_abort_handlers` (default): Greentea-style reporting, aborts on the first failure, but requires custom test setup handler.
 1. `greentea_continue_handlers`: Greentea-style reporting, always continues testing, but requires custom test setup handler.
 1. `verbose_continue_handlers`: always continues testing and reporting, except when a teardown failed.
+1. `selftest_handlers`: Greentea-style reporting, but aborts on the first assertion failure raised.
+This allows the use of unity macros for self testing without recursive failure handler calls.

 These default handlers are called when you have not overridden a custom handler, and they only contain reporting functionality and do not modify global state.